FAQs

 What do I need to provide for my child each school day?

 A bucket will be provided by the school for each child.
-In this bucket, please ensure to pack extra clothes, diapers and wipes (if needed), a full water bottle labeled with your childs’ name, and a lunch (if your child is participating in the Chrysalis or Butterfly program).
+In this bucket, please ensure to pack extra clothes, diapers and wipes (if needed), a full water bottle labeled with your childs’ name, and a lunch (if your child stays until 1PM)

 How does the school handle food allergies?